emmett-framework/emmett/docs/dal.md

     'started': T("Opening date:")
 }
 ```
 The labels will decorate the input fields in your forms.
+In this example we used the [weppy translator](./languages) object to automatically translate the string in the correct language.

 ### Comments